 Only 20 teams compete in the Lake Sturgeon Bowl.
 The first eight teams to register will be accepted on a first-come, first-served basis.
 The remaining teams will be selected by lottery.
-The deadline for teams to register is December 15, 2022, after that date team entry is at the discretion of the regional coordinator.
 There is a non-refundable $100 fee for teams once selected.

 Lake Sturgeon Bowl Coaching and Participation Policy